-Gas storage plays an important role in providing flexibility and security to gas supplies.
+Gas storage plays an important role in providing flexibility and security to gas suppliers.
 Depending on their design and characteristics, gas storage facilities can secure supplies in times of high demand (by providing seasonal flexibility) and high prices (by providing gas purchased more cheaply).
-They can also facilitate the proper functioning of the gas market by providing short term flexibility to balance supply and demand.
+They can also facilitate the proper functioning of the gas market by providing short-term flexibility to balance supply and demand.
 In the future, as the share of renewables in electricity generation is expected to increase, the role of gas as a flexible back-up fuel may be enhanced with the help of flexible storage facilities.
+This positive trend in renewables is expected to increase the price volatility of both electricity and natural gas, hence increasing the value of the gas storage activities.
+Furthermore, with declining endogenous production and increasing reliance on gas imported from outside the EU, gas storage will play an increasing role.